RedPandore/Server-initializer-for-Caprover-and-Docker/README.md

 ## Prerequisite

-1 - You need a VPS with an access ssh (Password or ssh key)

-2 - You need ssh-agent on you'r machine
+1 - You need to have access (Password or ssh key) to a VPS with (ubuntu 18.04) 2 - You need ssh-agent on you'r machine
 ## Installation